mianawais99/mianawais99/README.md

 Full Stack Web Developer
 ------------------------
-<p>I'm a passionate Software Engineer and a freelance Full-Stack Web Developer from Pakistan and completed my BSCS from COMSATS University Islamabad, Wah Campus.</p>

-<p>I'm also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.</p>
+<p>I'm a passionate Software Engineer and a freelance Full-Stack Web Developer with expertise in .NET and Angular with TypeScript.
+I specialize in building scalable web applications and have hands-on experience with cloud technologies, particularly in setting up CI/CD pipelines using Azure DevOps.</p> <p>I'm also an open-source enthusiast and maintainer.
+I have learned a lot from the open-source community and love how collaboration and knowledge sharing drive innovation in the tech world.</p>

 <div align="center">